Dumfries & Galloway Aviation

 The Lightning was the last British fighter

 aircraft to be built solely in Britain, one of

-incredible rate of climb.
+an incredible rate of climb.

-1977 - the museum opened on this site of the
+1977 - the Museum opened on this site of the

 former RAF Dumfries that was in operation from

-The museum gives information on other
+The Museum gives information on other

 Annan, Castle Kennedy, Stranraer, and